What is Flash Fiction?

 I was also invited to contribute a story to Change The Ending, an interesting anthology aimed at promoting positive thinking around local government.
 My published story, Upwardly Mobile, is a celebration of mobile libraries.

-I welcome the opportunity to be involved in other flash fiction anthologies and events, and I’m a supporter of Stroud Short Stories, which takes place near me twice a year.
+I welcome the opportunity to be involved in other flash fiction and short story anthologies and events, and I’m a supporter and co-judge (with organiser John Holland) of Stroud Short Stories, which takes place near me twice a year.

 Here are three free samples of stories taken from Quick Change: